-Summer/Fall --- February 1 (please note that other sources may incorrectly imply that the deadline is January 6th - the actual deadline is, in fact, February 1)
+Summer/Fall: February 1 (please note that other sources may incorrectly imply that the deadline is January 6, but the actual deadline is, in fact, February 1)

 Spring: October 1

 Note that we also review applications throughout the spring semester.
 However, for students wishing to be considered for financial aid, all application materials must be in the Office of Graduate Admissions by the appropriate deadline.

 For complete information about the application process, including instructions, required components, forms and tuition details, please visit the application guide.

 Please note that applications will not be processed until all their components have been received.